etijskens/wetppr/docs/exercise-1.md

    out with a Python implementation.
 Use a Python [list](https://docs.python.org/3/library/stdtypes.html?highlight=list#list) for representing the arrays.

 2. Time the Python implementation for a range of array lengths.
-Repeat the timings when using a different type for representing the arrays, _e.g._ a Python [array.array](https://docs.python.org/3/library/array. html), or a Numpy [array](https://numpy.org/doc/stable/reference/generated/numpy.array.html).
-   Explain your observations.

 3. Try improving the timings by using the [numba](https://numba.readthedocs.io/en/stable/) `@jit` decorator.
+Tip: use Numpy [arrays](https://numpy.org/doc/stable/reference/generated/numpy.array.html) for storing your arrays instead of a Python [list](https://docs.python.org/3/library/stdtypes.html? highlight=list#list).

 4. Try improving the code by providing your own C++ and/or Modern Fortran implementation.